WP Cyber Threat Index | Cyber Security Statistics & Trends | Imperva

 Take action:

-Imperva Advanced Bot Protection prevents data theft from all access points – websites, mobile apps and APIs.
+Imperva provides Advanced Bot Protection that prevents business logic attacks from all access points - websites, mobile apps and APIs.

 Take action: